NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU2-Sequence---Prerelease-for-Ball/Home/ProfilesandExtensions/Profile-UKCore-Observation-LabGroup/Index.page.md

 - Group specific laboratory observations together, for example Full Blood Count,
 - Place laboratory observations in an ordered fashion.
 <br><br>
-The Observation-LabGroup profile is expected to reference a multiple individual laboratory observations (Observation-Lab) which together form a larger test set, for example a urea and electrolyte test that contains many sub tests.
+The Observation-LabGroup profile is used to reference multiple individual laboratory observations (Observation-Lab) which together form a larger test set, for example a urea and electrolytes test that contains many several sub tests.
 <br><br>
 {{render: Derived-Profiles-Lab-Example }}{: .img-responsive }
 ---